MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-practice-quizzes-and-exam.md

 3. Click or tap on the **Done** button to begin bulk upload questions operation.

-4. Once completed, you will see the newly added questions in the Practice Quiz or Exam card.
+4. Once completed, you will see the newly added questions in the non-graded assessment or graded assessment.

-## Question Types for a practice quiz or exam
+## Question Types for any assessment

-In this article, you will learn about the variety of question types that you can create for a practice quiz or exam in the management portal.
+In this article, you will learn about the variety of question types that you can create for any assessment in the management portal.

 Following are the question types that can be created on the portal,